BASEforHANK/BASEtoolbox.jl/docs/src/HouseholdProblem.md

 The endogenous grid algorithm (EGM) is used to solve the dynamic household problem with two assets.
 The first-order conditions and Euler equations, which were derived above, form the foundation of the iterative algorithm.
-The document [`Computational Notes.md`](Computational Notes.md) provides a step-by-step explanation of the computational procedure implemented in the code.
+[There are additional notes](ComputationalNotes.md) that provide a step-by-step explanation of the computational procedure implemented in the code.

 ## Inputs to the household problem